jjtriff/blog/local-composer-repo.md

 Fields `name` and `homepage` are required.
 The other ones:

 - `repositories` a list of the repositories that you'll use to get packages
+- `require` a list of required packages, directly copied from the global `composer.json`
 - `require-all` download all packages, not only tagged ones.
 In my case I don't want everything from the repo so it stays `false`
 - `require-dependencies` when `true`, Satis automatically resolves and adds all dependencies, so Composer won’t need to use Packagist.